cirobispo/raptor-samples/weather/README.md

 Renders the global header at the top of the page.

-## app-header

-Renders the global header at the top of the page.

 ## app-location-weather

 Renders the weather for a location (which may include current conditions, 10 day forecast, maps, etc.).